isomerpages/govtech-stp/_traveller-resources/Info on Stay Home Notice/shn-dedicated-facilities-sdf.md

 ### Specific Requests for SDF Stay

 Travellers who have specific needs for their SDF stay (e.g. medical requirements), may wish to refer to [this self-help form](https://go.gov.sg/shnhotelneeds) for details.
 Alternatively, they may contact the SafeTravel Enquiries helpline at 6812 5555 for assistance.
-Travellers are strongly advised to submit their enquiry or request two weeks in advance of their arrival as border measures may be adjusted due to the fluidity of the Covid-19 situation.
+Travellers are strongly advised to submit their enquiry or request <u>two weeks in advance</u> of their arrival as border measures may be adjusted due to the fluidity of the Covid-19 situation.
 Travellers who are already serving SHN at an SDF may wish to contact the SDF's front desk for assistance.
 <p>As  there is a very high volume of SDF-related requests, please write in early and we seek your understanding and patience that it may take up to five working days to receive a response.</i></p>

 ### Opt-Out from SDF to serve SHN at Residence